-“Negotiations with Lufthansa and other partners regarding the acquisition of business units of airberlin are far advanced and highly promising.
+“Negotiations with Lufthansa (LHAB) (LHA) and other partners regarding the acquisition of business units of airberlin are far advanced and highly promising.
 These negotiations may be finalized shortly,” the company stated.

 “We are working tirelessly to achieve the best possible outcome for the company, our customers and employees, given the situation,” said CEO of airberlin, Thomas Winkelmann.

 US Navy T-45 Goshawk training jets collide mid-air in Texas

 Two US Navy T-45 Goshawk training jets collided in mid-air near Ricardo, Texas, on May 17, 2021....